-Sign or Sign Assembly Urban Area Rural Area Advance Route Turn Assembly Approximately 300 feet in advance of intersection.
-May omit when all traffic on the approach must stop at a stop sign, and the approach is a single lane, without separate turning lanes.
-May omit because of inadequate longitudinal space or other physical reasons.
-Not less than 400 feet in advance of intersection.
-May omit when all traffic on the approach must stop at a stop sign, and the approach is a single lane, without separate turning lanes.
-May omit because of inadequate longitudinal space or other physical reasons.
-Destination Sign Not less than 150 feet in advance of intersection.
-At the intersection on a one-lane approach where all traffic must stop at stop sign.
-May combine with advance route turn or directional assemblies if space is limited.
-Not less than 200 feet in advance of intersection.
-At the intersection on a one-lane approach where all traffic must stop at stop sign.
-May combine with advance route turn or directional assemblies if space is limited.
-Directional Assembly Near right-hand corner of intersection.
-Alternate location may be far right-hand corner or most suitable location based on engineering judgment.
-Near right-hand corner of intersection.
-Alternate location may be far right-hand corner or most suitable location based on engineering judgment.
-Confirming Assembly Normally no more than 100 feet beyond the far shoulder or curb line of all intersection numbered traffic routes and major intersecting streets or highways.
-Beyond the built-up area of any city, borough, or town.
-Should be installed at intervals approximately one-half mile apart.
-Normally no more than 300 feet beyond the far shoulder or curb line of all intersection numbered traffic routes and major intersecting streets or highways.
-Beyond the built-up area of any city, borough, or town.
-Should install at intervals approximately 2 miles apart in built-up areas.
-May install at intervals of approximately 5 miles in areas with little or no development and only minor intersections.
-Distance Sign Approximately 500 feet outside the limits of a city, borough, or town, or at the edge of the built-up area if this area extends beyond the corporate limits.
-Where overlapping routes separate a short distance from the corporate limits, the distance sign at the corporate limits may be omitted, and instead should be Approximately 300 feet beyond the far shoulder or curb line of all intersecting numbered traffic routes when these numbered routes are more than one mile apart.
-May combine with confirming assembly if space is limited.

-Sign or Sign Assembly Urban Area Rural Area erected approximately 300 feet beyond the separation of the two routes. • May be combined with confirming assembly if space is limited.
-Intersection-Related Warning Signs (W2 Series, W3-1, & W3-3) • As specified in Table 2C-3 of MUTCD. • Erection shall be based on engineering justification, and they shall not be installed solely for the purpose of facilitating advance street name signing. • Normally, do not W2 Series signs when junction or advance route turn assemblies are present.
+Sign or Sign Assembly Urban Area Rural Area Directional Assembly • Near right-hand corner of intersection. • Alternate location may be far right-hand corner or most suitable location based on engineering judgment. • Near right-hand corner of intersection. • Alternate location may be far right-hand corner or most suitable location based on engineering judgment.
+Confirming Assembly • Normally no more than 100 feet beyond the far shoulder or curb line of all intersection numbered traffic routes and major intersecting streets or highways. • Beyond the built-up area of any city, borough, or town. • Should be installed at intervals approximately one-half mile apart. • Normally no more than 300 feet beyond the far shoulder or curb line of all intersection numbered traffic routes and major intersecting streets or highways. • Beyond the built-up area of any city, borough, or town. • Should install at intervals approximately 2 miles apart in built-up areas. • May install at intervals of approximately 5 miles in areas with little or no development and only minor intersections.
+Distance Sign • Approximately 500 feet outside the limits of a city, borough, or town, or at the edge of the built-up area if this area extends beyond the corporate limits. • Where overlapping routes separate a short distance from the corporate limits, the distance sign at the corporate limits may be omitted, and instead should be erected approximately 300 feet beyond the separation of the two routes. • May be combined with confirming assembly if space is limited. • Approximately 300 feet beyond the far shoulder or curb line of all intersecting numbered traffic routes when these numbered routes are more than one mile apart. • May combine with confirming assembly if space is limited.
+Intersection-Related Warning Signs (W2 Series, W3-1, & W3-3) • As specified in Table 2C-34 of MUTCD. • Erection shall be based on engineering justification, and they shall not be installed solely for the purpose of facilitating advance street name signing. • Normally, do not W2 Series signs when junction or advance route turn assemblies are present.
 Advance Street Name Sign • When mounted with warning sign, see intersection-related warning sign category above. • When mounted alone, see destination sign category above.